Dre Campbell Farm

 6. Let Wet Soils Drain Slightly Before Planting

-Before you try to plant anything, ensure your soil drains slightly.
+Before you try to plant anything, ensure your soil drains properly.
 It should be damp but not too wet.

 How do you know if the soil is dry enough to plant?

 Grab a handful of garden soil and squeeze.
-If water drips out or it easily forms into a ball, it’s too wet.
+If water drips out or forms into a ball easily, it’s too wet.

 To dry out the soil so it’s ready for planting, provide it with more ventilation, drainage, or sunlight.